dynamsoft-docs/barcode-reader-docs/parameters/reference/accompanying-text-recognition-modes.md

 ### Mode Properties

 `AccompanyingTextRecognitionModes` is a parameter for setting the mode to recognize accompanying text.
-It consisits of one or more `AccompanyingTextRecognitionMode` items and each item has its own arguments.
+It consists of one or more `AccompanyingTextRecognitionMode` items and each item has its own arguments.
 The array index represents the priority of the item.
 The smaller index is, the higher priority is.

 | Value Type | Value Range | Default Value |
 | ---------- | ----------- | ------------- |